Income tax calculations

 You might think child support is taxable income because payments such as JobSeeker, Parenting Payment and Austudy are taxable; they count as income.
 A full list of taxable Centrelink payments is shown here.
 Child support is different from these taxable government payments since the money comes from another person.

-But child support payments can affect FTB Part A
+Child support payments can affect FTB Part A

 We reduce your FTB by 50 cents for every dollar of child support you receive over the threshold.
 We call this threshold the Maintenance Income Free Area.
 We apply these automatically.